PipesAndFiltersProject/ProcessorNode/README.md

 ```
 Each package has a globally unique id, which can be used to track how packages are delivered through the netlwork of Nodes.

-ProcessorNode takes care of parsing and creating the package id (UUID value) and type elements, applications specific code must take care of handling the payload.
-Application specific playload can be whatever text, but usually it is JSON.
+ProcessorNode takes care of parsing and creating the "package" id (UUID value) and "type" elements, applications specific code must take care of handling the "payload".
+Application specific playload can be text, but usually it is JSON.

 The only exception is the "type":"configuration" packages -- then the payload contains node configuration data, and ProcessorNode takes care of handling configuration request and responses.
 Effectively this enables remote configuration of the nodes.
-All other payload contents must be handled by the application specific code outside ProcessorNode.
+All other payload contents must be handled by the application specific code outside of ProcessorNode.

+### Configuration

 As implied above, the Nodes can be *configured*.
-Configuration can be done by sending configuration packages, but also (and more simply) using configuration files.
+Configuration can be done by sending configuration packages to Nodes, but also (and more simply) using configuration files.

 Configuration file for a Node should include at least:
 * the name of the Node,